Is it OK to put a treadmill in the garage?

-And you don’t have to worry about your home’s decor wasting space for the fitness equipment.
+Yes, it is possible, and you don’t have to worry about wasting space for fitness equipment on your home decor.

 If you like to exercise in the privacy of your own home but don’t have enough space, then a treadmill can be just what you need.
 But not all treadmills are created equal – there are many factors to consider when selecting one.

-In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into your garage or spare bedroom.
+In this post, we’ll review the important considerations and provide some great choices people opt for in treadmills that will fit perfectly into small spaces like a garage or spare bedroom.

-It would help to consider these factors before selecting one treadmill over another, which you won’t use in the fresh air, rather in a humid area like the garage or hall closet.
+It would help to consider these factors before selecting one treadmill over another, which you won’t use in the fresh air but rather in a humid area like the garage or hall closet.

-You need to measure the space where you want your treadmill and make sure it’s big enough for fitness equipment with all the features you are looking for.
+You need to measure the space where you want your treadmill and ensure it’s big enough for fitness equipment with all the features you are looking for.
 A treadmill can take up as much room as an elliptical machine, so plan accordingly!
-You’ll also want to leave some extra room on either side of the treadmill in case you move while wearing running shoes or walking barefoot (you don’t want to trip!).
+You’ll also want to leave extra room on either side of the treadmill if you move while wearing running shoes or walking barefoot (you don’t want to trip!).

 The belt should also be considered when looking for one specifically designed treadmill in the garage because they can vary greatly from model to model.
-Obviously, longer belts provide greater room for movement and are better for walking and jogging.
-But treadmill belts can also vary in width, which is important to consider because the wider they are, the less pressure you’ll put on your joints as you move up and down (which makes them more comfortable).
+Longer belts provide greater room for movement and are better for walking and jogging.
+But treadmill belts can also vary in width, which is important because the wider they are, the less pressure you’ll put on your joints as you move up and down (which makes them more comfortable).

 You should thoughtfully select a treadmill’s incline capability if it has one that offers variable options.
 For those looking to increase their workout intensity with a treadmill or burn more calories while exercising, this feature will provide an increased calorie-burning potential without increasing speed – perfect!

-Some treadmills have a built-in fan or speakers, and others have an LCD screen so that you can watch while exercising, and some even come with a tablet holder (for reading books or watching movies).
-If any of these features are important to you, make sure they are available on the treadmill models that interest you – otherwise, it may be better to look at other options.
+Some treadmills have a built-in fan or speakers, others have an LCD screen so you can watch while exercising, and some even come with a tablet holder (for reading books or watching movies).
+If any of these features are important to you (most treadmills come with an LCD screen nowadays), make sure they are available on the treadmill models that interest you – otherwise, it may be better to look at other options.

 It would be best to consider using a treadmill cover and a treadmill mat for a cooler garage.